 Feature Description Executive Stock Ownership Guidelines Our senior executives are required to acquire and hold shares or stock units (excluding PSUs) of our common stock with an aggregate value at least equal to a specified multiple of their base salary.
 Stock options (whether vested or unvested) are not counted in the ownership calculation.
 Our senior executives may not sell shares acquired in connection with the distribution of stock units or exercise of stock options until and unless the specified multiple of base salary is reached and maintained.
 Our guidelines exclude the counting of outstanding PSUs, which have a variable payout based on performance, in the calculation of ownership needed to satisfy the guidelines.
-Prohibition Against Speculative Activities, Hedging or Pledging of Company Stock We prohibit our employees, including our senior executives, and directors from engaging in speculative or hedging activities (including short sales, purchases or sales of puts or calls and trading on a short-term basis) in our common stock.
+Prohibition Against Speculative Activities, Hedging or Pledging of Company Stock We prohibit our employees, including our senior executives and directors, from engaging in speculative or hedging activities (including short sales, purchases or sales of puts or calls and trading on a short-term basis) in our common stock.
 We prohibit our senior executives and directors from pledging our securities as collateral for a loan or for any other purpose.
-Compensation Recovery ("Clawback") Policies We may, to the extent permitted by applicable law, cancel or require reimbursement of any annual bonus awards received by a senior executive if and to the extent that: (i) the amount of the award was based on the achievement of specified consolidated, segment or business financial results, and we subsequently restate those financial results; (ii) in the Compensation Committee's judgment, the senior executive engaged in intentional misconduct that contributed to the need for the restatement; and (iii) the senior executive's award would have been lower if the financial results in question had been properly reported.
-In such case, we will seek to recover from the senior executive the amount by which the actual annual bonus award paid for the relevant period exceeded the amount that would have been paid based on the restated financial results.
-The policy provides that we will not seek to recover compensation paid more than three years prior to the date the applicable restatement is disclosed.
-Also, our 2011 and 2020 Incentive and Stock Award Plans allow us to "claw back" outstanding or already-settled equity-based awards.
+We also prohibit our senior executives and directors from holding our securities in a margin account.
+Compensation Recovery ("Clawback") Policies In accordance with the requirements set forth in the New York Stock Exchange (NYSE) Clawback listing standard (and the SEC final Clawback Rule), the Company has adopted a Compensation Clawback Policy that provides for the recoupment of erroneously awarded incentive compensation in the event that (i) such incentive compensation awarded to a current or former executive officer was calculated based on financial results that were required to be restated due to material noncompliance with financial reporting requirements and (ii) the noncompliance resulted in overpayment of incentive compensation paid or granted within the three-year period preceding the date the restatement was required.
+In addition, our 2011 and 2020 Incentive and Stock Award Plans gives us the ability to provide for a clawback of outstanding or already-settled equity-based awards.
 Severance Payments Severance protections for our senior executives are set at a uniform level equal to his or her base salary and three-year average annual bonus award (a "1x multiple").
 In addition, without stockholder approval, we will not enter into a severance agreement with a senior executive that provides for any cash severance payment that exceeds 2.99x the sum of his or her base salary and three-year average annual bonus award.